Which Leakage Types Matter? A Quantitative Landscape Across 2,047 Benchmark Datasets: Experimental Design

 \subsection{Leakage experiments}

 The design is a within-subject counterfactual experiment: each dataset and model serves as its own control, and both the clean and leaky outcomes are observed under identical fold assignments, eliminating between-dataset variance from the treatment estimate.
 A \emph{clean} workflow (methodologically correct) and a \emph{leaky} workflow (containing a single, controlled perturbation) are run on the same data with the same 5-fold stratified cross-validation and the same random seed.
 The only difference is the leakage perturbation.
 The effect is the paired AUC difference: \(\Delta\)AUC = AUC\(_{\text{leaky}}\) − AUC\(_{\text{clean}}\).
-Because both potential outcomes are observed for every (dataset, model) pair, each \(\Delta\)AUC is an individual treatment effect (ITE), not an estimate of an average.
+Because the treatment is a code-path switch (fully reversible at the unit level) and the unit (the dataset) is identical across runs, both potential outcomes are observable for every (dataset, model) pair; the fundamental problem of causal inference does not apply to computational experiments.
+I report the corpus distribution of paired differences across all (dataset, model) pairs rather than collapsing to a single corpus-mean, because the heterogeneity across datasets is the substantive finding.
 Several experiments extend this to factorial designs (e.g., algorithm \(\times\) duplication rate in Experiment H) or dose-response curves (e.g., number of seeds \(K = 5\)--\(100\) in Experiment AP, subsample size \(n = 50\)--\(10{,}000\) in Experiment AN).
-The primary algorithms are logistic regression (LR) and random forest (RF) from scikit-learn (\citeproc{ref-pedregosa2011sklearn}{Pedregosa et al. 2011}), chosen for their ubiquity and contrasting capacity.
+The primary algorithms are logistic regression (LR) and random forest (RF) from scikit-learn (\citeproc{ref-pedregosa2011scikit}{Pedregosa et al. 2011}), chosen for their ubiquity and contrasting capacity.
 Four additional algorithms (NB, XGB, KNN, DT) are tested where algorithm capacity is the variable of interest.